jjmartegarcia/machinelearning/README.md

 # Machine Learning Practical Course

-Welcome to the Machine Learning Practical Course !
+Welcome to the machine learning practical course !

 This repository provides a comprehensive resource to quickly familiarize yourself with machine learning concepts and techniques through practical examples and curated references.